AppScriptIO/entity/documentation/information.md

 # Relationship between Constructable & Entity features:
 - Constructable creates instances that use the prototype ->{ functionality for multiple constructors }
 - Entity creates instances that use the prototype -> { functionality for client interface definition }

-Should separate functionality from the constructors used to create instances using these functionalities.
+- Should separate functionality from the constructors used to create instances using these functionalities.
+Entity & Constructable function as holders for the reference and functionality, these are themselves constructors that produce instances with their own functionality.
+In addition they can use their own functionality to add implementations that will be used through them, e.g. client interfaces for easing their usage.

 # Explanation of Native JS Prototypes concepts:
 - Function & Object use protype functionality: